traefik/mesh/docs/content/configuration.md

 By default, all traffic is denied so we need to grant access to clients to our application.
 This is done by defining a `TrafficTarget`.

+???
+Note "TrafficTarget Source & Destination"
+    Please note, that TrafficTarget is a namespaced ressource.
+Therefore, the source and the destination namespace needs to be explicitly defined.

 ```yaml
 ---
 apiVersion: access.smi-spec.io/v1alpha1